jessicabuzzelli/cx4240/README.md

-This is a project for CX 4240: Introduction to Computational Data Analysis at Georgia Tech, taught in Spring 2019 by Dr. Mahdi Roozbahani.
+This is a project for CX 4240: Computational Data Analysis at Georgia Tech, taught in Spring 2019 by Dr. Mahdi Roozbahani.

-* final_presentation is a jupyter notebook covering key results from our models and overall approach to identifying users' political alignment via comparing their tweets to politicians with known political affiliations.
+* final_presentation is a notebook covering key results from our models and overall approach to identifying users' political alignment via comparing their tweets to politicians with known political affiliations.

 * build_dataset pulls in tweets to a local SQLite database using a master dictionary mapping Twitter users to social and economic
 "ground truth" scores from [OnTheIssues.org]().
 Twitter API keys and tokens can be obtained [here](https://developer.twitter.com/).

 * preprocess_tweets is a lazy fix for build_dataset that adds a column corresponding to the post-processing tokens of each tweet in the database.

 * linear_regression_model's `main` function can accept a user's Twitter handle as a parameter to find a Nolan Chart point estimation based on TF-IDF vectorized data (xtrain from dataset politicians' tweets, xtest from user's tweets).
 User must